Marlon Williams (New Zealand musician)

-Marlon Williams (born 31 December 1990) is a New Zealand singer-songwriter, guitarist and actor based in Melbourne, Australia.
-Primarily known as a solo artist, he works and tours with his backing band The Yarra Benders and first came to attention as front-man of The Unfaithful Ways and for his collaborative work with musician Delaney Davidson.
+Marlon Williams is a New Zealand singer-songwriter, guitarist and actor based in Lyttelton, New Zealand.
+Primarily known as a solo artist, he first came to attention as front-man of The Unfaithful Ways, and for his collaborative work with musician Delaney Davidson.
+He works and tours with his backing band The Yarra Benders.

-Early life and family
+Early life and education

-Williams was born in Christchurch to David Williams, a librarian and musician, and Jenny Rendall, a visual artist, and raised in the nearby port town of Lyttelton.
+Marlon Williams was born in Christchurch to David Williams, a librarian and musician, and Jenny Rendall, a visual artist.
+He was raised in the nearby port town of Lyttelton.
 He is of Ngāi Tahu and Ngāi Tai descent.

 Williams had a musical upbringing and was a member of the choir of the Cathedral of the Blessed Sacrament, which toured Europe in 2009–10.
 He was educated at Christchurch Boys' High School and learned to play guitar during his final year there.

 Career

 2007–2013: Early career with The Unfaithful Ways and Delaney Davidson

 Williams founded The Unfaithful Ways at 17 with his high school friends Sebastian Warne and Ben Woolley, along with a science teacher at the school, Simon Brouwer.
 They quickly gained national attention in New Zealand, playing the Big Day Out, and were nominated for a New Zealand Music Award in 2011.

 Williams met acclaimed country singer Delaney Davidson in 2011, and the pair began performing as a duo.
 Over two years they released three volumes of the series, Sad But True: The Secret History of Country Music Songwriting, garnering critical acclaim, including the New Zealand Country Song and Country Album of the year in 2013.
 Their final album was released in February 2014.